(Updated: November 20, 2018)

 Roadmap and Partnerships

-Sapien has a lot of room in which to grow, and their roadmap suggests they’re up to the challenge.
-Having completed their crowdsale in Q1 2018, Sapien are now working to increase marketing and awareness, and porting their platform to a dapp.
+Sapien has a lot of room to grow, and their roadmap suggests they’re up to the challenge.
+Having completed their crowdsale in Q1 2018, Sapien is now working to increase marketing and awareness of their upcoming rebrand and platform release in Q4.